jundalisay/superb/content/en/research/keynes/general-theory/chapter-02b.md

 <!-- The attempt to elucidate this problem will be one of our main themes.
 We shall argue that there has been a fundamental misunderstanding of how in this respect the economy in which we live actually works. -->

-> *Superphysics Note= Here, Keynes strangely ignores the workers' ability to negotiate wages and salaries
+> *Superphysics Note: Here, Keynes strangely ignores the workers' ability to negotiate wages and salaries